-Western Australia wildflowers are unique in the world.
-The Botanic Garden has half of Australia’s 25 thousand plants species.
+Western Australian wildflowers are unique in the world.
+The Botanic Garden has half of Australia’s 25 thousand plant species.
 In September, when the annual Kings Park Festival takes place.
 It’s the best time of the year to experience wildflowers blooming with a vibrant kaleidoscope of colours.

 2015 marked the 50th anniversary of the Western Australian Botanic Garden and the 52nd Kings Park Festival.

 6. Stop at Kings Park War Memorial Complex